| |

 The Persistence Hub is the place to be for every Java developer.
 It gives you access to all my premium video courses, monthly Java Persistence News, monthly coding problems, and regular expert sessions.

-The representation of relationships between entities as attributes is one of the most comfortable and popular features of JPA and Hibernate.
-It makes it very easy to navigate from one entity to one or more related entities in your Java code, like from a Person entity to the corresponding Address entity.
+Representing associations between entities as attributes is one of the most comfortable and popular features of JPA and Hibernate.
+It makes it very easy to navigate from one entity to one or more associated entities in your Java code, like from a Person entity to the corresponding Address entity.

 Model and test data

 I use a very simple model in this example, which you can see in the following diagram.
-It just consists of two unrelated entities, the PersonEntity, and the PhoneBookEntryEntity.
+It consists of two unassociated entities: the PersonEntity, and the PhoneBookEntryEntity.
 Both of them have the attributes firstName and lastName which we will use to join them.

 And I use the following set of test data.
 As you can see, there are 2 PhoneBookEntries for “John Doe”, 1 for “Jane Doe” and none for “Peter Doe”.